jsc329/ammonitorwiki/Chapter-1:-Getting-Started-with-AMMonitor.md

     analyze the state of the ecosystem with respect to research hypotheses or management objectives.
 And we’ve come full-circle.

+  - Analyses: Audio and photo data are analyzed in R with a variety of methods.
+For example, audio files scanned with a template-basedapproach ultimately provides the probability that any given signal is the target signal you seek \[2\] (Figure 1.1d).
+    These probabilities can be aggregated in many ways to address ecological questions.
+For example, they may be inputs into a multi-season occupancy analysis \[3\] to ascertain the status and population trend (increasing, decreasing, stable) of a target species (Figure 1.1f).

-  - Analysis Storage and Handling.
-While the SQLite database stores much of the data, most analytical outputs are stored in an AMModels library \[2,3\].
-The concept of an AMModels library is extremely
-    simple: a library stores the outputs of an R analysis (often in the form of a model), along with descriptive metadata, so that they may be easily recalled and used in the future.
+  - Storage of Analyses: While the SQLite database stores much of the processed data, most analytical outputs are stored in an **AMModels** library \[4,5\].
+The concept of an AMModels library is extremely simple: a library stores the outputs of an R analysis (often in the form of a model), along with descriptive metadata, so that they may be easily recalled and used in the future.
 As a brief example, an R user may invoke the ‘lm’ function to analyze a dataset in a simple linear regression framework.
 The ‘lm’ function outputs are stored as an object of class ‘lm’, which contains a vast amount of information, including model inputs, model coefficients, fitting information, and residuals.
-This model, along with its metadata, can be stored in an AMModels library.
+This model, along with its metadata, can be stored in an **AMModels** library.
 This model can be used to generate predictions on new data.
-In the context of AMMonitor, we use an AMModel library to store 1) models that predict species activity patterns (e.g., singing) as a function of covariates, 2) machine learning classification models that provide the probability that a signal is a target signal of interest, and 3) analytical results, such as an occupancy analysis or soundscape analysis.
+In the context of **AMMonitor**, we use an **AMModel** library to store 1) models that predict species activity patterns (e.g., singing) as a function of covariates, 2) machine learning classification models that provide the probability that a signal is a target signal of interest, and 3) analytical results, such as an occupancy analysis or soundscape analysis.

 This guide will explain each step of the **AMMonitor** approach in detail.